wheelershilltennisclub/clubspark-extractor/README.md

-# cs-membership-list-extractor
+# cs-members-list-extractor
-Script to extract membership list from ClubSpark and perform neccessary formatting before uploading to cloud file storage.
+Script to extract members list from ClubSpark and perform neccessary formatting before uploading to cloud file storage.